kitty6xt5/PROJECT1/README.md

 ```
 ### Check the ```Slave_IO_Running``` and ```Slave_SQL_Running``` fields to ensure both are Yes.

-### now we have to go to the master instance (instance1) and login to mysql to create a database and insert a table.
+### Now we have to go to the master instance (instance1) and login to mysql to create a database and insert a table.
 ### Log in to MySQL:

 ```